Irritation of the bladder and urethra isn’t an uncommon problem.

 7. Carbonated drinks

 Carbonated drinks irritate the bladder and urethra due to their carbon dioxide content.
 Basically, carbon dioxide irritates the lining of the bladder.
 Since the lining is irritated, your urinary symptoms become worse.
+You may want to avoid carbonated drinks like soda, seltzers, sparkling waters, and other carbonated drinks if you’re experiencing bladder irritation.

 A high intake of sugar, especially artificial sweeteners, can irritate the bladder or urethra.